HarshitDawar55/Kubernetes/YAML_Scripts/README.md

 * I will be keep on updating the Repository with as much as content as possible from my side!

 # How to run the scripts?

+* To run this script, you should have the minikube working, which I explained in the Readme file of this Kubernetes Repository!
+If you missed then here is the link [Major Readme file](../README.md)